Optimizing Quantum Models of Classical Channels: The reverse Holevo problem: Introduction

 One speaks of a quantum advantage when a computational task is performed more efficiently (in memory, time, or both) using quantum mechanical hardware than classical hardware.
 Quantum advantages appear in the simulation of a variety of classical systems \cite{Meye02aa}: thermal states \cite{Yung10aa}, fluid flows \cite{Yepe01aa,Yepe99a}, electromagnetic fields \cite{Sinh10a}, diffusion processes \cite{Yepe01ab,Berm02aa}, Burger's equation \cite{Yepe02aa}, and molecular dynamics \cite{Harr10aa}.
 Quantum advantage also has been found in more mathematical contexts.
 The most well-known problems include the factorization of prime numbers (Shor's integer factoring algorithm \cite{Shor99aa}), database search (Grover's algorithm \cite{Grov96aa}), and the efficient solution of linear systems \cite{Harr09aa}.
-Here, we study quantum advantage for classical communication channels.

-Consider a classical channel \cite{Cove06a}, a stochastic map from inputs to outputs.
-For a given probability distribution over inputs, there is an average communication cost quantified by the distribution's Shannon entropy.
-Can we factorize the channel---that is, break it into two stages by inserting a new intermediate variable---and thereby make the channel simpler?
-Here, we only consider factorizations where the first stage is a deterministic mapping from the input to the intermediate variable and the second stage stochastically maps this intermediate variable to the output.
-In this setting, there is a variety of potential measures of channel simplicity.
-We employ two: the entropy and the cardinality of the intermediate random variable.

-Our main interest is to understand the quantum advantage acquired using a quantum intermediate variable.
-We begin by discussing the classical intermediate variable and present results regarding optimality.
-We follow with a description of the quantum case.
-We show that quantum factorization generically affords a quantum advantage.
-The analysis of optimality is more difficult, and we present results for the case when the corresponding optimal classical factorization has cardinality two.
-We then present several results related to the relaxation of the assumptions built into the quantum factorization scheme, including the presence of phases and mixed states.
+A recent but rich area of study is the quantum advantage for simulating classical stochastic processes.
+By stochastic process, we mean a source that probabilistically generates a sequence of symbols $x_0 x_1 \dots x_t$.
+When the probability of each new symbol $x_t$ depends on the previous symbols, the process is said to have memory.
+Computational mechanics has previously studied the memory resources required for simulating and predicting stochastic processes using classical hardware \cite{Crut88a,Shal98a,Crut12a}.
+Quantum computational mechanics now proposes to use sequential measurements of a quantum system as a more resource-efficient means of simulating stochastic processes \cite{Gu12a,Tan14a,Maho16a,Riec16a,Bind17a}.